 by Guest Contributor Anna Bilowus

 Summer is here!
 Long walks on the beach, sandcastles, bonfires, family picnics, the fun is endless in the summertime.
 A great way to capture those fun summer moments is creating a silhouette.
 I love silhouettes as they leave so much for the imagination.
-A late summer afternoon is the perfect time to create a silhouette.
+A late summer afternoon is the perfect time to take a silhouette photo.

 Here are the 5 easy steps to creating a summer silhouette: